mozilla/extension-workshop/src/content/documentation/develop/request-the-right-permissions.md

 ## Introduction

-With the introduction of Firefox Quantum (57) the handling of permissions when installing an extension changed.
-Previously, extensions were granted permissions silently.
-However, users are now informed of the permissions an extension is requesting when it's installed, with a message something like this:
+To help make users aware of the potential impact of installing an extension, Firefox will display a message showing what [permissions](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions) an extension is requesting when it's installed.
+The prompt looks  something like this:

 ![Example of the permissions messages from the Gesturefy extension](/assets/img/documentation/develop/General_permissions_message_example.png)